Broad swaths of US reel from tornadoes that killed 29

 After the storm passed, his daughter crawled out of her destroyed home and drove to nearby family.

-In Memphis, police spokesman Christopher Williams said via email late Saturday that there were three deaths believed to be weather-related: two children and an adult who died when a tree fell on a house.
+In Memphis, police spokesman Christopher Williams said via email late Saturday that there were three apparent weather-related deaths there: two children and an adult who died when a tree fell on a house.

-Tennessee officials warned that the same weather conditions from Friday night are expected to return Tuesday.
+Tennessee officials warned that a repeat of similar weather conditions is expected Tuesday.

 Illinois Gov. J.B.
-Pritzker on Sunday traveled to Belvidere to visit the Apollo Theatre, which partially collapsed as about 260 people were attending a heavy metal concert.
-A 50-year-old man was pulled from the rubble; he later died.
+Pritzker traveled Sunday to Belvidere to visit the Apollo Theatre, which partially collapsed as about 260 people were attending a heavy metal concert.
+A 50-year-old man who was pulled from the rubble later died.

 The governor said 48 others were treated in hospitals, with five in critical condition.

-Pritzker planned to travel later to Crawford County, about 230 miles (370 kilometers) south of Chicago, where three people were killed and eight injured when a tornado hit around New Hebron.
+Pritzker also planned to visit Crawford County, about 230 miles (370 kilometers) south of Chicago, where three people were killed and eight injured when a tornado hit around New Hebron.

 “We’ve had emergency crews digging people out of their basements because the house is collapsed on top of them, but luckily they had that safe space to go to,” Sheriff Bill Rutan said at a news conference.

-Several people were rescued overnight, with reports of as many as 12 people injured.

-“I’m really, really shocked there isn’t more as far as human issues,” said Sullivan Mayor Clint Lamb, adding that recovery “is going to be a very long process.”

 In the Little Rock area, at least one person was killed and more than 50 were hurt, some critically.
-The National Weather Service said that tornado was a high-end EF3 twister with wind speeds up to 165 mph (265 kph) and a path as long as 25 miles (40 kilometers).
+The National Weather Service said that tornado was a high-end EF3 twister with up to 165 mph (265 kph) winds and a path as long as 25 miles (40 kilometers).

-Masoud Shahed-Ghaznavi was lunching at home when it roared through his neighborhood, causing him to hide in the laundry room as sheetrock fell and windows shattered.
+Masoud Shahed-Ghaznavi was having lunch at home when the tornado roared through his neighborhood.
+He hid in the laundry room as sheetrock fell and windows shattered.
 When he emerged, the house was mostly rubble.

 “Everything around me is sky," he recalled Saturday.